benjbright/2_blockchain_app/README.md

 - instead of removing button if account connected, either disable or change text to say 'connected'
 - add the connected network to the Ethereum card
+- run tests using Hardhat
+- listen for events?

 ## Hosting the App